 - Rare models with subtle differences (for example the Rolex ”red Submariner” which is a standard Submariner but has the Submariner lettering printed in red instead of white.

-Furthermore, another factor to take into consideration with vintage Rolex watches in condition.
+Furthermore, another factor to take into consideration with vintage Rolex watches is the condition.
 As time passes, examples disappear, break, are thrown away (by people who don’t know what they are), and maybe most commonly, are worn and thus get signs of wear.
-When this happens, parts tend to be changed during repair, the watch gets a worn condition, and most often, the case is polished.
+When this happens, parts tend to be changed during repair, the watch gets worn condition, and most often, the case is polished.